learningequality/velox/docs/using-velox.md

 You can run `python src/velox.py -h`  to see more info on the available command line options, and [here](./configuration-options.md#options-in-detail) you can read about all the options in greater detail.

+Running velox will:

+- Bootstrap one Kolibri server and fill the needed data (users, classrooms, channels), unless an external Kolibri url is provided.
+- Launch one Python thread per user.
+- Each thread will run one of the tasks described in a `scenario`file per second.
+These tasks will consist on one or several requests to the server that's under test.
+- Leave the statistics of the results in a csv file inside the `output/locust` directory.
+- Stops after `run_time` is reached.

+The way to parametrize some of these options is described in the following sections.

 ## Ways to run Velox
 It is possible to use Velox in various configurations:
 - Velox runs the Kolibri server using a **Kolibri development environment** and tests it